Dimension-Reduced Cosine Expansions via Tensor Decomposition: Methodology and Applications to Credit Exposure Quantification: Numerical tests

-The netting--set level EE sensitivities are computed for a portfolio containing 100 derivatives across 20 equidistant exposure dates.
-The sensitivity of the domestic and foreign shifted short rate is calculated by adjusting the initial values by $1$ basis point in absolute terms.
-Similarly, the sensitivity with respect to the FX spot rate is determined using a relative shift of $1\%$ of the the initial FX rate.
-These calculations align with established industry practices as outlined in \cite{basel2019cvarisk}.
+We compute netting-set EE sensitivities for a three-dimensional problem setup consisting of a portfolio of $1{,}000$ derivatives at two exposure dates.
+Reference values are obtained with a high-accuracy COS configuration (150 expansion terms; 130 quadrature points per state variable), following Section~\ref{subsec:EE and sensitivities}.

-Following the previous approach, we gauge the computational time required for computing EE sensitivities across all time points.
-The reference values are computed using the COS method, again with 150 expansion terms and 130 quadrature points for each state variable.
-For each time step, the expansion truncation range is adaptively updated according to the methodology outlined in \ref{subsec: Calculation of the truncation range}.
-The error is computed as the time--averaged difference between the reference values and the values obtained from either method.
-The outcomes of the COS method are obtained using 32 expansion terms and 40 quadrature points per state variable.
-A comprehensive presentation of all CPU times and accuracy outcomes is provided in \ref{table: comptime EE MC COS netting 30302020}.
+For MC, we do not employ shock-and-revalue.
+Instead, we use the same derivative principle as in the COS approach.
+Let $\theta$ denote any of the initial values of the risk factors (e.g.\ $\gamma_0, \gamma_1,$ or $X_1$).
+The pathwise sensitivity is then estimated as

-\ref{table: comptime EE MC COS netting 30302020} reports a single CPU time for all the sensitivities due to the equal computational complexity involved in their calculations.
-Additionally, the findings reaffirm the advantage of the COS method in terms of more than 20 times reduced computational time, coupled with the attainment of a significantly diminished time-averaged error, when compared to MC.
+where $\partial_\theta V_t$ is obtained analytically per path using the closed-form state derivatives (and chain rule) described in Section~\ref{subsec:EE and sensitivities}.
+This eliminates finite differences and avoids additional revaluations.

-In comparison to the PFE results, the computational time required by the MC method is roughly doubled.
-The MC simulation necessitates an additional path to be generated for shocking the state variable, and the portfolio's exposure needs to be calculated twice to determine the sensitivity.
-Similarly, the COS method requires the portfolio's exposure to be evaluated twice since the shock-and-revalue method is employed.
+Errors are reported as differences from the reference values.
+The COS method uses 32 expansion terms and 50 quadrature points per state variable.
+A comprehensive presentation of all CPU times and accuracy results is provided in Table \ref{table: comptime EE MC COS netting}.

-\begin{remark} By definition of the EE, we can calculate the sensitivities of each netting set separately and then take the sum of these sensitivities to get the counterparty level EE sensitivities.
-Since we can omit the flooring of netting--set level calculations as explained ealier, fewer quadrature points and expansion terms are needed for a higher accuracy and lower CPU time than directly applying the shock-and-revalue approximation to the counterparty level exposure. \end{remark}
+Table \ref{table: comptime EE MC COS netting} reports a single CPU time for all sensitivities due to the equal computational complexity involved in their calculations.
+Furthermore, the findings reaffirm the advantage of the COS method in terms of computational time, coupled with an increase in accuracy of at least 4 orders of magnitude, when compared to MC.